ablankz/bloader/docs/configuration/prop.md

 | `override[].vars[].key` | Key to override                                          | ✅ (static) | `string`   |
 | `override[].vars[].value` | Value to assign                                        | ✅ (static) | `string`   |
 | `override[].enabled_env` | List of environments where the override is enabled      | ❌           | `[]string` |

+---

+# Visual Guide 🖼️
+- **✔️ Required**: Configuration must be defined for the feature to function.
+- **❌ Not Required**: Optional and can be omitted without impacting functionality.